-Below are a few things to keep in mind when purchasing a used truck chassis for your volumetric mobile mixer.
-The first step is to determine a list of your must-have items.
-This will help you narrow down your search, as it may be overwhelming in the beginning of the process.
-It is also a good idea to take the serial number of the product you are interested in buying to the dealer, in order to confirm the basic specs.
-You will then need to determine if the truck meets or has the capability to meet all chassis requirements to fit the desired mixer body.
+Below are five items to keep in mind when buying a used truck chassis for your volumetric mobile mixer.
+The first step is to determine a list of must-have items.
+This usually helps narrow down the search, as it may be overwhelming in the beginning.
+It’s also a good idea to take the serial number of the product you’re interested in buying to the dealer.
+This lets you confirm the basic specs.
+You then need to determine if the truck meets or has the capability to meet all chassis requirements to fit the desired mixer body.

-Make sure you are choosing the right amount of horsepower and torque to take care of the job at hand.
-The terrain you will be operating in most frequently will also be an important factor in determining the engine specs.
-Also, you will need to look closely when popping the hood to look for signs of any leakage or seepage on the engine.
-Look for anything that does not seem right.
-Listen for knocking in the engine; if you do hear knocking, you will need to investigate further to determine the problem.
-If the truck is a 2008 or newer it is very important to make sure all emission components are in place and working properly.
+Make sure you’re choosing the right amount of horsepower and torque to handle the job.
+Operating terrain is also an important factor for determining the engine specs.
+Also, look closely under the hood for signs of leakage or seepage on the engine.
+Look for anything that does not seem right and listen for knocking.
+If you hear knocking, investigate further to determine the problem.
+For trucks produced in model year 2008 or newer, it’s important to ensure all emission components are present and working.

-Look at your weights you will be carrying to make sure you have the correct capacity to handle the load.
-Also, you will need to confirm with your state and federal laws to determine the axle set-up for your unit.
-This will prevent any trouble in the future, as well as extend the life of your chassis.
+Look at carrying weights to make sure you have the correct capacity to handle the load.
+Also, confirm with your state and federal laws to determine the axle set-up for the unit.
+This should prevent any future trouble, as well as extending the chassis life.

-More times than not, you will have a good or bad feeling about the unit you are purchasing.
-Be sure to do all of your proper checks and don’t cut any corners.
-As long as you do this, you will find a truck that will make you money – not cost you money!!
+More times than not, you’ll have a good or bad feeling about the unit you are purchasing.
+Be sure to do all proper checks and don’t cut any corners.
+As long as you do this, you’ll find a truck that makes money – not cost money!

 Want to know more about how to fit a used chassis to a new or used mobile mixer?
 Call (800) 247-2464 or contact us today.